gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

 Accuracy is not always perfect for model evaluation, especially for **imbalanced data sets**.

-For example, if we have a data set, where 99% of the data is positive, 1% of the data is negative.
+For example, if we have a data set, where 99% of the data is positive, 1% of the data is negative (skewed data).
 We can simply have a model which always predict positive, then the model accuracy is 99%, while we are not catching any of the negative data.

 ### Precision
 ![alt text](eqn_precision.png)